-\textbf{Robustness to poison dataset.} We evaluate the robustness of the methods across different harmful datasets. \autoref{dif_harm_dataset} shows that while BEA achieves the best fine-tuning accuracy, it has a high harmful score (HS).
-Safe LoRA, with the lowest HS, suffers from a significant drop in performance.
-Our method, AsFT, strikes the best balance, achieving competitive accuracy (average 83.78$\%$) while maintaining a low harmful score (average 6.70$\%$), demonstrating robustness to different harmful data.
+We assess method robustness across various harmful datasets.
+Tab.~\ref{dif_harm_dataset} shows that while BEA has the highest fine-tuning accuracy, it also has a high harmful score (HS).
+Safe LoRA achieves the lowest HS but suffers a significant performance drop.
+In contrast, our method, AsFT, balances competitive accuracy (average 83.78\%) with a low harmful score (average 6.70\%), demonstrating robustness to diverse harmful data.